usnistgov/oscal-tools/xslt/generate/readme.md

 ## Runtime configuration

+The same runtime configuration is used with any of the variants `generate-oscal.xsl`, `generate-oscal-blank.xsl` or `generate-oscal-jvm.xsl`.

 ### Initial template

-Either XSLT can be invoked with an initial template (without a source document) for any of the supported formats (`-it` is `--initial-template` using Saxon CL syntax):
+Any XSLT can be invoked with an initial template (without a source document) for any of the supported formats (`-it` is `--initial-template` using Saxon CL syntax):

 - `-it make-catalog`
 - `-it make-profile`